 With these questions in mind, we looked through dozen of sources and reviews online to assess our competitor list.
 As a result, we've chosen the five most recognizable sources to conduct an investigation:

-We used these sources to find the closest Aha!
-Alternatives and compared them with one another through a variable scope.
+We used these sources to find the closest Aha! alternatives and compared them with one another through a variable scope.

 We won’t keep you waiting any longer… drum roll, please!

-Here are your top 8 Aha! alternatives:
+Here are your top Aha! alternatives after airfocus:

 airtable